Impact Investments provide debt financing to Calgary and area charitable organizations working in all parts of the community.

 - Autism Aspergers Friendship Society of Calgary (AAFS) borrowed $175,000 to train staff to implement new software to help autistic adults with daily independent living activities.

 - The Kahanoff Centre for Charitable Activities (KCCA) built a second tower which doubles the amount of space KCCA is able to offer.
-KCCA approached its shareholder, the Calgary Foundation, to guarantee construction ($32.3M) and takeout financing ($37.5M) and to provide a $5.0M loan to aid in the expansion.
+KCCA approached its shareholder, Calgary Foundation, to guarantee construction ($32.3M) and takeout financing ($37.5M) and to provide a $5.0M loan to aid in the expansion.

 - cSPACE transforms the 100 year-old sandstone King Edward School into a 21st Century hub for creativity.
 Impact Investing enabled cSPACE’s purchase of the school and its grounds with mortgage financing of $8.0M.